kushagra765/Kinux-Kernel/README.md

 [![License](https://img.shields.io/badge/license-Apache%202.0-blue?style=flat-square)](https://www.github.com/kushagra765/Kinux-Kernel/blob/main/LICENSE)
 <br/>

 Kinux Kernel is a kernel for 32 and 64 bit systems.
-It supports many features such as GDT, IDT, ISR, Keyboard Driver and more!
+It supports many features such as GDT, IDT, ISR, Keyboard Driver and more.

-You can read [```docs/CREATE_YOUR_OWN_OS.md```](https://github.com/kushagra765/Kinux-Kernel/blob/main/docs/CREATE_YOUR_OWN_OS.md) to create your own os based on this kernel!
+You can read [```docs/CREATE_YOUR_OWN_OS.md```](https://github.com/kushagra765/Kinux-Kernel/blob/main/docs/CREATE_YOUR_OWN_OS.md) to create your own os based on this kernel.

 # Compiling
-To compile this kernel, just follow these _steps_:
+To compile the kernel, follow these _steps_:

 Linux:
 1. Install [GCC](https://gnu.org/software/gcc/) on your system.